-The visual effects of plants are obvious- their entwining vines and delicate leaves have a beauty to them, aligning us closer to mother nature.
+The visual effects of plants are obvious, their entwining vines and delicate leaves have a beauty to them, aligning us closer to nature.

 Noise is an interruptive and distractive phenomenon and makes even the most good-natured among us irritable.
 This issue is particularly problematic in the built environment where buildings are constructed from hard surfaces, and consequently, noise is increasingly refracted.

-In particular, foliage is the most effective parts of vegetation- scattering sound waves as they bounce upon the leaves.
-Additionally, large leaves have been found to be the most effective- the wider the leaf, the more it absorbs the noise.
+In particular, foliage is the most effective parts of vegetation which scatters sound waves as they bounce upon the leaves.
+Additionally, large leaves have been found to be the most effective; the wider the leaf, the more it absorbs the noise.

 Here, we look at three plants that reduce indoor sound in the built environment.